simonesilvestroni/m2m-website/README.md

 # Minutes to Midnight's website

 Hi!
-Simone here.
+Simone Silvestroni here.
 A digital polymath, I’ve been working as a sound and web designer for more than 25 years.
-As a team player or independent, I bring:

-- ⚒ attention to details
-- 👨🏻‍💻 problem-solving
-- ⏱ on-time delivery
+Passionate about audio-visual storytelling, web standard and sustainability, I’m way too much into problem-solving.

 ---